alessandroarmando/aqua/README.md

 Download
 http://www-sr.informatik.uni-tuebingen.de/~sinz/CardConstraints/CardConstraints.zip
 unzip in the main folder (CC) and run the make command.
-(I had to add the directives
+In order the compilation to succeed, you may have to add the directives
 ~~~~
 #include <stdio.h>
+~~~~
 in SeqCounter.cpp
-~~~~
 and
 ~~~~
 #include <stdio.h>
 #include <cstring>
-in ParCounter.cpp
 ~~~~
-for the compilation to succeed.)
+in ParCounter.cpp.

-Plus the following solvers (even if not all of them are used using the current settings): minisat.exe  (the MINISAT SAT solver)
+Plus the following solvers (even if not all of them are used using the current settings):

+* minisat.exe  (the MINISAT SAT solver)
 * CCLS2014-Bounded.exe
 * CCLS_to_akmaxsat.exe
 * WPM1-2012